kem-a/gnome-gdm-wallpaper/README.md

 ## Description

 This script automates the process of changing the GDM background by modifying the `gnome-shell-theme.gresource` file.
 It works by:
-1. Extracting the default GDM theme resources.
-2. Adding your custom wallpaper to the resource bundle.
-3. Patching the relevant CSS files to display your wallpaper.
-4. Re-compiling the theme resources.
-5. Backing up the original theme file.
-6. Installing the new theme file.
-7. Restarting GDM to apply the changes.

 ## Requirements